Barium chromate: Properties

+Preparation

+Barium chromate can be precipitated by reacting a soluble barium salt such as barium hydroxide with a chromate such as potassium chromate:

+Single-crystalline ABO_{4} type nanorods can be prepared by template synthesis.
+Nanoparticles are allowed to grow in the pores of alumina membranes of various sizes.
+The varying sizes of the pores allow the growth to be controlled and cause the shapes to be reproducible.
+The alumina is then dissolved, leaving the nanoparticles behind intact.
+The synthesis can be carried out at room temperature.

-Common Uses
+Uses

 Barium chromate has been found to be useful in many capacities.
 The compound is often used as a carrier for the chromium ions.

+Electroplating

-One such case is the use of barium chromate as a sulfate scavenger in chromium electroplating baths.
-Over time the chromium concentration of the bath will decrease until the bath is no longer functional.
-Adding barium chromate enhances the life of the bath by adding to the chromic acid concentration.
+Barium chromate acts as a sulfate scavenger in chromium electroplating baths.
+Over time, the chromium concentration of the bath decreases until it is no longer functional.
+Adding barium chromate improves the lifetime of the bath by increasing the chromic acid concentration.